Choosing the best beard brush: 5 features to look for

 Brush Head Size

-The Firmness of the Bristles
+Firmness of the Bristles

 Bristle Length

-Handle vs. no Handle
+Handle vs. No Handle

 Material